LiliaFramework/Lilia/documentation/docs/compatibility.md

 **Technical Details**

 Intercepts exploitable VJBase network messages and disables resource-intensive hooks to maintain server security and performance.
 Automatically removes dangerous spawners and optimizes performance based on server population.

+---

+### Wiremod

+**Purpose**

+Provides security and access control measures for the Wiremod addon within the Lilia framework.

+**Features**

+* Implements upload restrictions for Expression 2 (E2) chip code
+* Restricts E2 uploads to administrators and donators only
+* Validates upload targets and provides proper error handling
+* Logs upload attempts and provides user notifications for failed uploads
+* Integrates with Wiremod's notification system for feedback

+**Technical Details**

+Ensures secure and controlled usage of Wiremod's Expression 2 chips by implementing server-side validation and access restrictions.
+Only players with administrator or donator privileges can upload E2 code, preventing potential exploits and ensuring responsible usage of advanced Wiremod features.